itujono/tryout-prospace/README.md

 ## What's undone

-* Populating details on each company that gets selected/clicked
 * Form validation that is still pretty basic, actually
 * A confirmation box when about to delete item
+* Lack of animations/transitions that make this app feels not that native